gazebosim/docs/garden/ros_gz_project_template_guide.md

-# Getting Started with `ros_gz_project_template` for ROS 2 and Gazebo Development
+# Guide to `ros_gz_project_template` for ROS 2 and Gazebo Development

-In this tutorial, you will learn how to use the `ros_gz_project_template` to create a (recommended) structured workspace for your ROS 2 and Gazebo projects.
+In this guide, you will learn how to use the `ros_gz_project_template` to create a (recommended) structured workspace or improve your existing workspace for your ROS 2 and Gazebo projects.
 This template offers a consistent layout, automated build process, and integration with both ROS 2 and Gazebo, enabling you to focus on developing your robotics applications.

-// TODO: aims to explain how to use the template as well what comprises it and why

-## Prerequisites:

-1. ROS 2 installed on your system or in a container
-2. Gazebo simulator installed
-3. Basic familiarity with ROS concepts and terminal commands

 ## Installation Steps